pivotx/corebundle/Resources/doc/message_to_developers.md

 We struggled to use this, but ultimately we stopped using it and build something we required.
 It's still on our wish list to actually use.
 We wanted to build a 'web resource package system', where all dependencies between the resources are managed and the ultimate control of the packages is in the backend.
 Our system is not as fast or as smart as assetic at this time.

+An importance difference at the moment is the fact that you don't have to run a command-line command to have it work in a production site.
+Because of this, it is currently too slow for actual production use, but it will be when we will release a version 1.0.
+Or when we get assetic working with our 'no command-line command' requirement.

 Doctrine